YottaDB/YDBDoc/ProgGuide/devcycle.rst

 Locating the Source File Directory
 ++++++++++++++++++++++++++++++++++++

 A ZLINK command that does not specify a directory uses $ZROUTINES to locate files.
-When $ZROUTINES is null, ZLINK uses the current directory. $ZROUTINES is initialized to the value of the gtmroutines environment variable.
+When $ZROUTINES is null, ZLINK uses the current directory. $ZROUTINES is initialized to the value of the ydb_routines environment variable.

 When the file being linked includes an explicit directory, ZLINK and auto-ZLINK searches only that directory for both the object and the source files.
 If compilation is required, ZLINK places the new object file in the named directory.